YerayHernandezBethencourt/CardiovascularPrediction/README.md

 # CardiovascularPrediction

-Add cardiovascular prediction model with early detection and case filtering algorithm using supervised learning🫀
+Add cardiovascular prediction model with early detection and case filtering algorithm using supervised and unsupervised learning🫀